 CINCINNATI — After finding that a bank had no obligation to review or approve a borrower's loan modification request, the Sixth Circuit U.S. Court of Appeals on May 2 affirmed a district court's ruling dismissing his claims related to the foreclosure of his property (Robert T. Brimm v.
 Wells Fargo Bank, N.A., et al., No. 16-2070, 6th Cir., 2017 U.S. App.
 LEXIS 7968).

-FORT LAUDERDALE, Fla. — A Florida federal judge on Feb.
-6 dismissed claims for negligence and violation of the Real Estate Settlement Procedures Act (RESPA) against a bank in relation to a request for information but allowed a claim for violation of Florida consumer collection law to proceed (Loris B. Ranger, et al. v.
-Wells Fargo Bank, N.A. d/b/a America's Servicing Company, No. 15-62511, S.D.
+FORT LAUDERDALE, Fla. — A Florida federal judge on May 2 decided that claims for violation of the Real Estate Settlement Procedures Act (RESPA) against a loan servicer failed because a borrower failed to show that it did not respond to her request for information (Shelisa Todd v.
+Ocwen Loan Servicing LLC, No. 17-cv-60454, S.D.
 Fla., 2017 U.S. Dist.
-LEXIS 17148).
+LEXIS 66541).

 WASHINGTON, D.C.— In a majority ruling, the Supreme Court of the United States on May 1 reversed an appeals court decision that found that the City of Miami sufficiently asserted claims for proximate cause in relation to the alleged discriminatory lending practices of two banks, but affirmed a ruling that Miami's claims fell within the zone of interests of the Fair Housing Act (FHA) (Bank of American Corporation, et al. v.
 City of Miami, et al., Nos.
 15-1111 and 15-1112., U.S. Sup., 2017 U.S. LEXIS 2801).